Bring PHOTO ID With You To Vote

 - Employee identification card containing a photograph of the voter and issued by an employer of the voter in the ordinary course of the employerís business

-- or a Virginia Voter Photo ID Card obtained through any local general registrarís office
+- Virginia Voter Photo ID Card obtained through any local general registrarís office

 A voter who does not bring an acceptable photo ID to the polls will be offered a provisional ballot.